vishalthapa07/rule_extrapolation/README.md

 Data

-Sample datasets are provided in the data_set folder for review, but the actual training data is generated on the fly during training.
+Sample datasets are provided in the data_set folder for review.
+There are 12 sample datasets (one for each grammar) with 2000 samples each.
+The actual training data is generated on the fly during training.

 Training